Haiti Trade Preference

 Utilization rates for quota programs under CBTPA and Haiti HOPE: There are several quota programs (TPLs) available for imports of Haitian apparel and certain textiles.
 Utilization rates for past and current annual periods under these TPLs are available on OTEXA’s trade data page (look at Trade Preference Programs, Utilization Rates of Certain Tariff Rate Quotas).

 Haiti HOPE TPLs: In accordance with the Haiti HELP legislation, quota levels under the knit apparel TPL and the woven apparel TPL are initially set at 70 million square meter equivalents (SMEs) for each annual period, beginning October 1 and ending on September 30 of the following calendar year.
-The HELP legislation provides for an increase in the quota level from 70 million SMEs to 200 million SMEs for either the knit or woven apparel TPLs, if and when imports under the relevant TPL exceed 52 million SMEs during an annual period.
-For the annual periods of 2014/2015 and 2015/2016, the knit apparel quota level was increased to 200 million SMEs.
-For the current annual period for both the knit apparel TPL and the woven apparel TPL, from October 1, 2016 to September 30, 2017, the quota levels are currently 70 million SMEs.
-If and when imports under either or both TPLs exceed 52 million SMEs, OTEXA will announce an increase in the relevant quota level(s) to 200 million SMEs for the remainder of the annual period.
+The HELP legislation provides for an automatic increase in the quota level from 70 million SMEs to 200 million SMEs for both the knit and woven apparel TPLs, if and when imports under the relevant TPL exceed 52 million SMEs during an annual period.
+As specified in the legislation, sub-limits for certain products also go into effect when the quota levels are increased.
+For the current annual period, from October 1, 2022 through September 30, 2023, quota levels for both the knit apparel TPL and the woven apparel TPL are currently set at 70 million SMEs.
+If and when imports under either or both TPLs exceed 52 million SMEs, OTEXA and/or U.S. Customs and Border Protection (CBP) will announce an increase in the relevant quota level(s) to 200 million SMEs for the remainder of the annual period.

 GAO Report for 2012: “Follow-up on the Haiti Earned Import Allowance Program” (GAO-13-219R) In compliance with its mandate under Haiti HOPE II, the Government Accountability Office (GAO) issued a report on the usage and effectiveness of the Haiti Earned Import Allowance during the 2011/2012 period.